DIY carpet stain removal

 Have you ever wondered why when you clean a patch it gets dirty quicker?
 Most of the supermarket products are detergent based and because many don’t rinse the product after cleaning leaving residues behind.
 Dirt will attract back to the sticky residues like a magnet.
 Imagine washing your hair but not rinsing it out afterwards, the same applies.

 3.Rubbing the carpet

 In an attempt to remove the stain many people just scrub away at the fibres.
-Whilst it may not harm some carpets, there are some where rubbing can seriously damage the fibre.
+Whilst it may not harm some carpets, there are some carpet fibres where rubbing can seriously damage the fibre.
 This can cause distortion, piling and damage fibre rigidity.
 Rubbing stains can often spread the stain further into the carpet.

 4. I’ve tried cleaning it, I’ll call a carpet cleaner…

 - Blot the area with a damp white cloth (DO NOT RUB)

-- Repeat as necessary until stain no longer transfers
+- Repeat as necessary until the stain no longer transfers

 - Resist the temptation to apply cleaning products as this can hamper the removal process